zowe/community/Project Management/PI Planning/21PI3 Planning/Zowe Systems Squad Objectives.md

 # Zowe Systems Squad - 21PI3 Objectives (July 2021 to October 2021)

-Final Plan Notes:
-- We will work the "Install without z/OSMF" story this PI
-- We will work on z/OS 2.4 testing, if the system is available
-- We will _not_ work on Sysplex Automated testing this PI.

 ## Containerization

 * [Epic - Containerise Zowe](https://github.com/zowe/zowe-install-packaging/issues/793) highlights: